BrendanSherman/Platform-Template/README.md

 ## MARIO:
-A demonstration of collisions, gravity, animation, and movement using LWJGL.
+A demonstration of collisions, gravity, animation, game camera, and movement using LWJGL.

 ## SETUP:
 In your IDE, create a single file dependency for the four included jars (slick, lwgjl, jogg, jorbis), and